mrcodeswildride/collision-detection/README.md

 # collision-detection

-This is a collision detection illustration written in HTML, CSS, and JavaScript.
+Collision detection illustration written in HTML, CSS, and JavaScript.

-See this illustration at [collisiondetection.mrcodeswildride.com](https://collisiondetection.mrcodeswildride.com/).
+See this illustration at [collision.mrcodeswildride.com](https://collision.mrcodeswildride.com/).
 See other illustrations at [mrcodeswildride.com](https://www.mrcodeswildride.com/).